 Remove the patch from its protective covering.
+Write the date, time, and initial the patch.
 Without touching the adhesive, remove the clear plastic backing.

 Use the palm of the hand to apply the patch and press firmly for about 10 seconds.
 Check that the patch adheres well, especially around the edges.
-Write the date and the time on the patch, then initial it.